MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 The QDK is available for multiple development environments.
 Select your preferred setup from the sections below:

-- [Q# command line application:](xref:microsoft.quantum.install.standalone) choose this approach if you want to work with Q# from the command line.
+- [Develop with the Q# command line application:](xref:microsoft.quantum.install.standalone) choose this approach if you want to work with Q# from the command line.
 This does not require a driver or a host program like the below options.
-- [Install Q# for Jupyter Notebooks:](xref:microsoft.quantum.install.jupyter) choose this environment to execute Q# code in cells with embedded text or create quantum computing interactive tutorials.
+- [Develop with Q# Jupyter Notebooks:](xref:microsoft.quantum.install.jupyter) choose this environment to execute Q# code in cells with embedded text or create quantum computing interactive tutorials.
 - [Develop with Q# and Python:](xref:microsoft.quantum.install.python) if you want to combine Python and Q# to create a Python host program that calls Q# operations.
-- [Develop with Q# and C# or F#:](xref:microsoft.quantum.install.cs) if you want to combine C# or F# and Q# to create a .NET host program that calls Q# operations.
+- [Develop with Q# and .NET:](xref:microsoft.quantum.install.cs) if you want to combine C# or F# and Q# to create a .NET host program that calls Q# operations.